solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 ## Setup Additional Lab Resources

-In order to support the remaining items, you will need to execute the following ARM tempalte in your resource group:
+In order to support the remaining items, you will need to execute the following ARM template in your resource group:

 - Switch to the Azure Portal
 - Browse to your resource group